 This ever-changing list reflects the best cash back credit cards currently available.
 Weighing in with his expert feedback is Curtis Arnold, CardRatings.com founder and editor in chief, and nationally recognized consumer educator and advocate.
 Want to learn more about any of the cards listed below?
 Click through below to read Arnold’s full reviews of these top cards, see CardRatings.com Cash Back Credit Card Comparison Table or visit the CardRatings.com list of hand-picked list of best cash back credit cards.

-Besides this bonus, Chase Freedom® offers 5% total cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
-All other purchases (purchases in other categories or purchases in the 5% category beyond $1,500) earn 1% cash back.
+So that means that all other purchases — purchases in other categories or purchases in the 5% category beyond $1,500 — earn unlimited 1% cash back.
 It’s automatic!
-There are new 5% categories every 3 months like gas stations, restaurants, select grocery stores, and wholesale clubs.
-Cash back rewards never expire as long as your account is open.
+And cash back rewards never expire as long as your account is open.
 It’s free and simple to activate your bonus each quarter.

-Chase Freedom® has a 0% intro APR for 15 months on purchases and balance transfers.
-Its ongoing APR is 14.24% – 23.24% variable.
-The balance transfer fee is 5% of the amount transferred, $5 minimum.
-And the cash advance APR is 25.24% variable, but a cash advance fee of either $10 or 5% of the amount of each transfer (whichever is greater) applies.
+Chase Freedom® has a 0% intro APR on purchases and balance transfers for 15 months from account-opening — then the APR goes to 14.24% – 23.24% variable.
+There is no balance transfer fee during the introductory period; but after 15 months, the balance transfer fee is either $5 or 5% of the amount of each transfer, whichever is greater.
+The cash advance APR is 25.24% variable, but a cash advance fee of either $10 or 5% of the amount of each transaction, whichever is greater, does apply.

 This card requires a linked account at Fidelity, but these accounts are free and can be good choices for savers and investors.
 A few years ago, I chose to rollover a former company’s 401(k) into a Fidelity IRA, and I use Fidelity as the servicing company for my charitable gift fund.
 Their index mutual funds are some of the lowest cost in the business, but for most of my own investing I prefer Vanguard.
 Vanguard, however, does not offer a similar credit card offer.